janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

     * is a network drive to more performance and
     * you need to create a copy to move to another AZ and
     * you can manage the behavior on delete or termination

+* EBS Snapshot
+    * Make a backup
+    * Is not necessary to detach volume
+    * Can copy EBS in several AZ
+    * EBS Snapshots Features
+        * EBS Snapshot Archive
+        * Recycle Bin for EBS Snapshots
+        * Fast Snapshot Restore

 * EFS (Elastic File System)